albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

-The top shows a label that contains departure, departure position (parking, runway or helipad), destination, flight plan distance, traveling time, used procedures (SID, STAR, approach and transitions) as well as flight plan type and more.
+The top shows a label that contains departure, departure position (parking, runway or helipad), destination, flight plan distance, traveling time, used procedures (SID, STAR, approach and transitions), flight plan type, wind on takeoff and landing and more.

+The wind indications for takeoff and landing runway (if selected in the flight plan) are taken from station or interpolated weather depending on availability.
+The weather source is defined by the selection in the menu ``Weather`` -> :ref:`airport-weather-source` and uses airport METAR information.
+See :doc:`WEATHER` for more information about weather reports.

 The label also displays :error-style:`red error messages` if, for example, the runway of a STAR differs from the runway of the following approach procedure.